zcstarr/modelcontextprotocol/docs/specification/architecture/_index.md

 3. **Servers should not be able to read the whole conversation, nor "see into" other servers**
     - Servers receive only necessary contextual information
-    - Full conversation history stays with client/host
+    - Full conversation history stays with the host
     - Each server connection maintains isolation
-    - Cross-server interactions are client-controlled
+    - Cross-server interactions are controlled by the host
     - Host process enforces security boundaries

 4. **Features can be added to servers and clients progressively**